Raziyehbazargan/MyResume/resume.md

   **Software Specialist, [Rahyab Gayaneh Gostar](http://rahyab.ir), IRAN.**

-- Gathered and analyzed customers change requests and created related ticket for development team.
+- Gathered and analyzed customers changed requests and created the related ticket for the development team.

-- Found the root cause for every issue, assigning it to the appropriate developer.
+- Found the cause for every issue, assigning it to the appropriate developer.

 - Identified problems based on the users reports.

-- Analyzed new software requests from users, test, installation, support and maintenance.
+- Analyzed new software requests from users, test, installation, support, and maintenance.

 - Supported and maintained company’s web and windows based application.